Homosexuality

 Homosexuality is romantic attraction, sexual attraction, or sexual behavior between people of the same sex or gender.
 It also denotes identity based on attraction, related behavior, and community affiliation.

 Along with bisexuality and heterosexuality, homosexuality is one of the three main categories of sexual orientation within the heterosexual–homosexual continuum.
 Although no single theory on the cause of sexual orientation has yet gained widespread support, scientists favor biological theories.
 There is considerably more evidence supporting nonsocial, biological causes of sexual orientation than social ones, especially for males.

-A major hypothesis implicates the prenatal environment, specifically the organizational effects of hormones on the fetal brain.
-There is no substantive evidence which suggests parenting or early childhood experiences play a role in developing a sexual orientation.
+A major hypothesis involves the prenatal environment, in particular the organizational effects of hormones on the fetal brain.
+There is no conclusive evidence which confirms that parenting or early childhood experiences play a significant role in developing a sexual orientation.
 Scientific research shows that homosexuality is a natural and normal variation in human sexuality and is not in and of itself a source of negative psychological effects.
 Major mental health organizations overwhelmingly reject conversion therapy as ineffective, scientifically unsupported and potentially harmful.

 The most common terms for homosexual people are lesbian for females and gay for males, but the term gay also commonly refers to both homosexual females and males.
 The number of people who are gay or lesbian is difficult for researchers to estimate reliably, as many gay and lesbian people do not openly identify as such due to discrimination or prejudice such as heterosexism or homophobia.
 Homosexual behavior has also been documented in many non-human animal species, though domestic sheep are the only conclusively documented example of nonhuman animals exhibiting exclusive same-sex orientation.

 Many gay and lesbian people are in committed same-sex relationships.
 These relationships are equivalent to heterosexual relationships in essential psychological respects.
 Homosexual relationships and acts have been admired as well as condemned throughout recorded history, depending on the form they took and the culture in which they occurred.
 Since the end of the 20th century, there has been a global movement towards freedom and equality for gay people, including the introduction of anti-bullying legislation to protect gay teenagers at school, legislation ensuring non-discrimination, equal ability to serve in the military, equal access to health care, equal ability to adopt and parent, and the establishment of marriage equality.